 So, I was reminded again to cook more plant-based mains.
 Health and money wise.
 Again, mooooooney.
 Because I get it – good quality humanely raised meat costs a shit load of money, my friends!
 Now that we are almost out of my mom’s venison and our sockeye salmon I can feel it.
 Ouch.
 No $2.89/100 gr salmon here when my boys can eat 3 lbs for dinner.
 It better be someone’s birthday.

 But it’s so easy to cook a piece of an amazing protein…Ugh.

-So, my vegan dinner better be damn fast and require no one’s soaking and blending.
-Like these kale tacos – 20 minutes tops with all chopping and cooking, like my other non-vegan tacos: easy shrimp tacos, Buffalo chicken tacos or grilled fish tacos with mango salsa.
+So, my vegan dinner better be damn fast and require no one’s soaking and blending, like these kale tacos.
+20 minutes tops with all chopping and cooking, like my other non-vegan tacos: easy shrimp tacos, Buffalo chicken tacos or grilled fish tacos with mango salsa.